Lumen Field: College

 Lumen Field has hosted several college football games.
 The hometown Washington Huskies played their 2005 season opener against the Air Force Falcons at the stadium in Tyrone Willingham's first game as head coach.
-In November 2011, the University of Washington began its $250 million renovation of Husky Stadium, so the Huskies and the Washington State Cougars played the Apple Cup at CenturyLink Field; the Huskies played their entire 2012 home schedule there.
+The Huskies played their entire 2012 home schedule at the stadium while their home field, Husky Stadium, underwent a $250 million renovation; to expedite the start of the renovation by three weeks, the Huskies and the Washington State Cougars also played the Apple Cup in 2011 at then-CenturyLink Field.
+The stadium hosted its second Apple Cup in September 2024 after the Huskies moved to the Big Ten Conference and agreed to a five-year Apple Cup schedule with the Cougars.

 From 2002 through 2014, the stadium hosted a Washington State Cougars' non-conference home game each season (except for 2010).
 This included the 86th "Battle of the Palouse" against the Idaho Vandals in 2003.
 The attendance for the dozen Cougar games ranged from 30,927 to 63,588.
 CenturyLink Field is approximately 300 mi from WSU, but closer to many alumni in the Seattle metro area.
 The university's athletic director said that an attendance of 50,000 was needed to make it worth moving the game from Martin Stadium in Pullman.
 The Cougars went 6–6 in their annual Seattle home game, which generated additional revenue that was invested in facilities for the football program while also increasing exposure to the western side of the state.

 In April 2009, it was proposed that the annual Apple Cup between the Seattle-based Huskies and the Pullman-based Cougars be hosted at CenturyLink Field for six years beginning in 2010.
 The two programs could not reach an agreement on how to divide tickets.
 Pullman's business community had expressed concerns that playing the game away from the Palouse would be detrimental to the local economy.

 Qwest Field hosted the second and final Seattle Bowl in late 2002, in which Wake Forest beat Oregon 38–17.
 The inaugural Seattle Bowl was played a year earlier at Safeco Field, but the game was discontinued when organizers could not secure financing before 2003.
 Later attempts to revive the Seattle Bowl were unsuccessful.
-The Seattle Sports Commission is pushing for a proposal of a new bowl game.
-In 2008 a business plan was begun for a game in 2010 that would be a fundraiser for Seattle Children's Hospital.
+The Seattle Sports Commission led a push in 2008 for a new bowl game starting in 2010 that would have been a fundraiser for Seattle Children's Hospital.